JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

 };
 ```

-We only use `{games}` from the custom hook, because we don't need `markAsFinished` function and we don't worry about error and pending states for this small component.
+In the `Totals` component we only use `{games}` from the custom hook, because we don't need `markAsFinished` function and we don't worry about error and pending states for this small component.

 You can inspect the code from the repo using the [09-duplicating-state](https://github.com/JulianG/minimal-state-management-demo/tree/09-duplicating-state/src) tag.

 **Wait wasn't this about React Context?**

 The above code works because both components now access the same server API and request the same list of games.
+Twice.
 However, when we mark some games as finished, only the `GameGrid` component reflects this.
 The `Totals` component is not updated.

 ![the total panel reports zero finished games but the gamegrid shows 2 games are finished](./wrong-totals.png)